Capital on Tap vs Funding Circle at a Glance

 Verdict for Everyday Business Cashback

-If you will spend heavily in the first six months, take Funding Circle for the head start.
-For steady everyday cashback over the long run, Capital on Tap matches the 1% and adds the higher limit, so it is the better default.
+If you’ll spend heavily in the first six months, take Funding Circle for the head start.
+For steady everyday cashback over the long run, Capital on Tap matches the 1% and adds the higher limit, so it’s the better default.

 Capital on Tap vs Funding Circle for Newer or Lower-Turnover Companies